 This post contains affiliate links.

 The world today demands visual intrigue to attract consumers.
-No one likes to stand in line or sit in a waiting room without some sort of stimulation, hence the age-old custom of dentist lobby magazine racks.
+No one likes to stand in line or sit in a waiting room without some sort of entertainment, hence the age-old custom of dentist lobby magazine racks.
 Digital signage is one great way to make your brand or business more memorable in the 21st century.

 There are many ways to go about setting up your TV monitor for digital signage, some more simple than others.
 Of course, the more professional and clean your signage, the more your audience will trust your service, and the more comfortable your job will be in the long run.
 What is more, digital signage is more affordable than ever!

-Choose the Best Wi-Fi for Your Digital Signage
+Step 1: Choose the Best Wi-Fi for Your Digital Signage

 While it is possible to hook up digital signage without the need for a high-speed internet connection, if you want fewer cords and the ease of use that comes with using digital signage software, you will want great Wi-Fi.
 For the vast majority of businesses in this day and age, Wi-Fi is already a requirement and is incredibly easy to install.

 If you are going to use a 4K television for your display, make sure that your Wi-Fi is equipped to handle the speeds that the higher screen resolution requires.
 Since you may be using the same Wi-Fi for your business and clients, you will want to ensure that installing 4K will not cause your connection to lag or lose significant speed.

 If you already have Wi-Fi, check to see if your plan has at least 25 Mbps to support your 4K smart TV.
 Keep in mind all of the other devices you are running in your business, as this will increase strain on your connection.

 - If you are streaming your digital signage on a 25 Mbps router alone, you should be fine.

 - If there are more devices, you will want faster Wi-Fi.